 Transactions made with cards or through online channels should be used with caution and care.
 The following are the top tips for protecting your CVV number from fraud or theft:

-- Never share the banking details or card information over the email as emails can be hacked
+- Do not share your banking information or card details over email, as emails can be hacked.

-- Do not share the photo of the bank card through the mail, message or other media
+- Do not send photos of your bank card through mail, message, or other media.